 - build-bot - Kea is being built and unit-tests are being run on great variety of platforms.

-- Link to Jenkins tests - ISC is using Jenkins and ISC Forge system/conformance tests to validate Kea.
-Unfortunately, that system is not yet publicly available.
+- ISC is using Jenkins and ISC Forge system/conformance tests to validate Kea.

 Kea and BIND10

-Kea was developed as an application within the framework of the BIND10 project.
+Kea was initially developed as an application within the framework of the BIND10 project.
 In 2014, ISC decided to discontinue active development on BIND10 and continue development of Kea as a standalone DHCP server.
-As a result, the BIND10 components will be removed from Kea.
-We hope this will simplify long-term maintenance and reduce the footprint of Kea.
+As a result, the BIND10 components were be removed from Kea to simplify long-term maintenance and reduce the footprint of Kea.